Why Nursing?

 The program, offered at four college sites, prepares students to apply for the NCLEX-RN examination and to assume an entry-level position as a registered nurse.
 Program learning experiences prepare graduates for professional nursing practices as defined and delineated by the Pennsylvania State Board of Nursing.
 The program consists of courses in liberal arts and selected sciences, as well as nursing.

-The CCAC Associate Degree Nursing Program prepares graduates for entry level practice in the current and emerging global healthcare delivery workforce.
-The program creates a dynamic, diverse, and supportive student-centered environment for learning.
+The CCAC Associate Degree Nursing program prepares graduates for entry-level practice in the current and emerging global health care delivery workforce.
+The program creates a dynamic, diverse and supportive student-centered environment for learning.
 The concept-based curriculum, along with the active engagement of the student in the learning process, provides quality preparation for academic, professional and personal success.

 Admission to Nursing